libxengine/libxengine/README.en.md

 Use git to pull directly

 #### Linux
-We provide an environment to run the installation script, the installation script is based on Ubuntu24.04.
-Our software supports Ubuntu and Rocklinux.
-If you are not using these systems, then you need to check our dependent libraries and install them, you can view the installation method through the -h parameter of the installation script.
+We provide an environment setup script, which is written based on Ubuntu 24.04.
+Our software supports most Linux distribution systems.
+If you are using a different system, customization may be required.
+You can view the installation instructions by using the -h parameter with the installation script.
-Note: UBUNTU (DEBIAN) and RockyLinux (REDHAT) cores are separate, It is currently not compatible.
+Note: The cores of different Linux distributions are separate and cannot be supported simultaneously.
-linux provides ARM64 and X64 system environment, the git repository is x86_64. arm64 need to go to the release page to download the,and run the install script.
+Linux offers both ARM64 and X64 system environments.
+The Git repository is based on Ubuntu 24.04 x86_64.For ARM64, you need to download it manually from the release page and then run the installation script.
 ###### how to use
 open terminal
 cd libxengine